Extra! Extra! Read all about it! Tea Party Congressman Scott Garrett linked to Porno King Louis Perretta!

 “Robert Rosen was in the trenches of the porn industry for years, and he clearly took copious notes with his one free hand.
 His history of modern porn is entertaining, insightful, and hot.” —Michael Musto, columnist, The Village Voice

-Beaver Street is now available from Amazon, Barnes & Noble, Powell’s, Left Bank Books, McNally Jackson, Hamilton Book, and Quimby’s.
+Beaver Street is now available from Amazon, Barnes & Noble, Powell’s, Left Bank Books, McNally Jackson, and Quimby’s.
 You can also download it on Kindle, Nook, Kobo, iTunes, and all other e-book formats.
 Check out five full chapters in the Headpress “flip book.”

 For sixteen years Robert Rosen worked behind the X-rated scenes of such porn magazines as High Society, Stag, and D-Cup.
 In Beaver Street: A History of Modern Pornography, Rosen blows the lid off the lucrative and politically hounded adult industry, providing a darkly engaging account of its tumultuous decades—from the defining Traci Lords scandal and the conception of “free” phone sex to the burgeoning success of smut in cyberspace in the twenty-first century.